RTNO1/NVIDIA-DLI-Workshop/ENG/README.md

 ## Fundamentals of Deep Learning Workshop, an NVIDIA Deep Learning Institute（DLI）Certified Course
 ### Date and Time:
-09:00-18:00 October 28, 2023 (JST)
+09:00-18:00 December 26, 2024 (JST)
 ### Place:
 Zoom (to be announced to registered participants)
 ### Content:
 See the content of this <a href="https://www.nvidia.com/en-us/training/instructor-led-workshops/fundamentals-of-deep-learning/" target="_blank">NVIDIA DLI page</a>.
 Note that our workshop is free of charge.
-Upon successful completion of the assessment, participants will receive an NVIDIA DLI certificate like <a href="https://learn.next.courses.nvidia.com/certificates/29591b570cdb4b8bb0b0ea7259e9ab83" target="_blank">this</a>.)
+Upon successful completion of the assessment, participants will receive an NVIDIA DLI certificate like <a href="https://learn.nvidia.com/certificates?id=Xp-LqTVASkqKhd4gPk1Xzw" target="_blank">this</a>.)

 Lectures and labs will be in English.
-For Japanese-speaking participants, slides in Japanese will also be provided together with support by Japanese-speaking TAs.
-In addition to English, some of our TAs speak Thai or Chinese.
 ### Expected Number of Participants:
 40 (first-come-first-served basis among students with the following qualifications)
 ### Prerequisites: